BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

 - ### `MODE`:
   - Description: Allows to change the animation used to display the current text
   - Hex of the ASCII name: `4d4f4445`
+  - arguments:
-  - arguments: 1 byte, sets the text display mode:
+    - 1 byte for setting the text display mode:
       - 0: n/a (all n/a are just reverting to off)
       - 1: off
       - 2: blink
       - 3: scroll right to left
       - 4: scroll left to right
+      - 5 to 255: n/a

 - ### `SPEED`:
   - Description: Changes the speed of the text displayment modes
   - Hex of the ASCII name: `5350454544`
+  - arguments:
-  - arguments: 1 byte, sets the speed of the [`MODE`](#mode) effect
+    - 1 byte for setting the speed of the [`MODE`](#mode) effect

 - ### `M`:
   - Description: Sets the special color/effect for the text
   - Hex of the ASCII name: `4d`
+  - arguments:
-  - arguments: 1 byte controls wether it's enabled, 1 byte controls the mode:
+    - 1 byte for controlling wether it's enabled
+    - 1 byte for controlling the mode:
       - 0: Random color dots on white background
       - 1: Idk, seems like a bit of rainbow on the top and bottom of the text, with red on the left transitioning to purple on the right.
 A big white part is in the middle
       - 2: Fade from Yellow (top) to Blue (bottom)
       - 3: fade from Green (sides) to blue (middle) (circle shaped)
       - 4: enables the first background image
       - 5: enables the second background image
       - 6: enables the third background image
       - 7: enables the fourth background image
-    - everything else: just doesn't change it (aka it just stays at the same option)
+      - 8 to 255: just doesn't change it from the previous effect (aka it just stays at the same one)

 - ### `FC`:
   - Description: Sets the text color
   - Hex of the ASCII name: `4643`
+  - arguments:
-  - arguments: 1 byte controls wether it's enabled, 3 bytes control the color in RGB format
+    - 1 byte for controlling wether it's enabled
+    - 3 bytes for controlling the color in RGB format

 - ### `BC`:
   - Description: Sets the background color, can be used to 'disable' the images from the [`M`](#m) command by setting it to black
   - Hex of the ASCII name: `4243`
+  - arguments:
-  - arguments: 1 byte controls wether it's enabled, 3 bytes control the color in RGB format
+    - 1 byte for controlling wether it's enabled
+    - 3 bytes for controlling the color in RGB format

 - ### Text uploading procedure:
-  - You will need something that can create a bitmap and, although not required (the text, or part of the text, will just be white if no data is provided for it.
-For example if you have a bitmap that is `31` pixels wide and color data that has data for only `26` pixels, the last five pixels will be displayed as white), something that can create a color array for this to work.
+  - You will need something that can create a bitmap and, although not required, something that can create a color array for this to work (the text, or part of the text, will just be white if no color data is provided for it.
+For example if you have a bitmap that is `31` pixels wide and color data that has data for only `26` pixels, the last five pixels will be displayed as white).
+    - I haven't really figured out the correct way of creating a colormap yet.
   - The bitmap has to be `16` pixels high and could theoretically be a few thousand pixels wide, but I wouldn't recommend doing that as it can cause the mask to become unresponsive and buggy, forcing one to cut the power by removing the battery (for some models, you will have to open the mask to do so).
     - I would limit the length of the bitmap to about `512` to be save but of course making it `1024` or `2048` could work, it just poses a risk (I also haven't really tested this so I just assumed `512` would be good).
   - The color array can be used to give each pixel stripe of the text (so 1 x 16, width x height) a different color.